steel-2300/smart-contract-nft-marketplace/README.md

 # NFT Marketplace 🛒
 A decentralized marketplace for buying and selling NFTs using Ethereum and Polygon blockchain networks.

-## 📌 Features
-- Mint NFTs directly from the platform
-- Buy and sell NFTs using smart contracts
-- Secure transactions with escrow functionality
-- Web3 wallet integration (MetaMask, WalletConnect)

 ## 🔗 Project Structure
 /smart-contract-nft-marketplace